Little Tokyo Business Association

 VOTED LOS ANGELES' NO. 1 BAR BY L.A.
 WEEKLY

 L.A.
 Weekly magazine released it's list of Top Ten Bars, and Little Tokyo's own Far Bar is at the top.
 According to LAW, "Far Bar's dynamic setting and talented bartenders make it the best of the bunch.
 The main bar offers 400 different types of whiskeys--some of which aren't otherwise available in the U.S. In the back of the bar is a smaller room with TV screens and 37 beers on tap.
 (In addition) to the extensive booze list are their delicious wasabi fries.
 But perhaps what most sets Far Bar apart?
 The service.
 Hospitable doesn't even begin to describe it."

 Behind the bustling crowds and neatly arranged rows of restaurants, shops, offices, and residences is a colorful history that has shaped Little Tokyo since the late 1800s.
 For nearly 150 years, this hearty community has survived everything from world wars to a roller coaster economy to emerge as one of Southern California's most popular cultural communities.
 Learn how it all began.

 In the 1960s, buses on electric rails carried folks to and from Little Tokyo.
 This one is heading west on 1st St. and Central Ave.

-Then and Now: Playing a Key Role in L.A.'s History
+A Key Role in L.A.'s History